dipayan1109033/BASIC-Learning-Notes/Git and GitHub-Basic.md

   Create a GitHub repository on https://github.com/ and copy the web URL of the repository having *.git extension.

   ```
   git remote		      # check whether you have already linked to an existing remote repository
-  git ls-remote	  # Displays references available in a remote repository along with the associated commit IDs.
+  git ls-remote	      # displays references available in a remote repository along with the associated commit IDs.
   ```
   ```
   git remote add origin <remote-repo-url>	# add remote repository with name “origin”